sebastianbergmann/phpunit-documentation-english/src/textui.rst

     OK (2 tests, 2 assertions)

-When invoked as shown above, the PHPUnit command-line test runner will look for a :file:`ArrayTest.php` sourcefile in the current working directory, load it, and expect to find a ``ArrayTest`` test case class.
-It will then execute the tests of that class.
+When invoked as shown above, the PHPUnit command-line test runner will look for a :file:`ArrayTest.php` sourcecode file in the current working directory, load it, and expect to find an ``ArrayTest`` test case class.
+It will then execute the tests found in that class.

 For each test run, the PHPUnit command-line tool prints one character to indicate progress: